 Yep, this is one of the big places to visit in Ella.
 The earlier you go the less busy it’ll be and avoid the weekends too.

-Nine Arches Bridge is really pretty; there’s no steel and there’s no wood.
+Nine Arches Bridge is really pretty; in fact, it’s one of the most beautiful places in Sri Lanka.
+There’s no steel, and there’s no wood.
 Just a colonial-era stone-cement bridge that merges seamlessly with the surrounding jungle.
 It also has nine arches.
 I counted, and I can indeed confirm!

 It’s super easy to get to from town by walking, bus, or hitching, and it’s worth checking out.
 It’s the same deal as the train too – no mollycoddling!
 Drink a coconut while you dangle your legs over!
 If you fall and die, that’s on you, dingus!
 (So be careful.)